The Writing Requirement at Johns Hopkins

 - Undergraduate Student Handbook

-This important guide to academic policies and procedures for undergraduates is available online.
+This important guide to academic policies and procedures for undergraduates is available on the e-catalog website.

 Other Writing Resources at Johns Hopkins (Homewood Campus)

 Be sure to check out the range of resources and the many helpful links that the MSEL offers regarding the writing process, grammar and language acquisition, and research and citation.
 In addition to the electronic resources posted on the library’s website, you might consider contacting the subject-specialist librarians on staff, who can help you learn to efficiently conduct research on a particular subject.

 - Center for Leadership Education (Whitehead Hall 104)

 Affiliated with the Whiting School of Engineering, the Center for Leadership Education houses the Program in Entrepreneurship and Management and the Professional Communication Program.
 Both programs offer a range of writing-intensive courses.
 The Professional Communication Program, in particular, offers courses in writing for business, industry, and science, as well as graduate-level courses in research writing; it also maintains a small library with volumes on technical and professional writing.
 Professional Communication also has two dedicated and experienced ESL tutors on staff.